Mycoplasma genitalium: Synthetic genome

 On 6 October 2007, Craig Venter announced that a team of scientists led by Nobel laureate Hamilton Smith at the J. Craig Venter Institute had successfully constructed synthetic DNA with which they planned to make the first synthetic genome.
 Reporting in The Guardian, Venter said that they had stitched together a DNA strand containing 381 genes, consisting of 580,000 base pairs, based on the genome of M. genitalium.
 On 24 January 2008, they announced the successful creation of a synthetic bacterium, which they named Mycoplasma genitalium JCVI-1.0 (the name of the strain indicating J. Craig Venter Institute with its specimen number).
 They synthesised and assembled the complete 582,970-base pair genome of the bacterium.
 The final stages of synthesis involved cloning the DNA into the bacterium E. coli for nucleotide production and sequencing.
 This produced large fragments of approximately 144,000 base pairs or 1/4th of the whole genome.
 Finally, the products were cloned inside the yeast Saccharomyces cerevisiae to synthesize the 580,000 base pairs.
 The molecular size of the synthetic bacterial genome is 360,110 kilodaltons (kDa).
 Printed in 10-point font, the letters of the genome cover 147 pages.

 On 20 July 2012, Stanford University and the J. Craig Venter Institute announced successful simulation of the complete life cycle of a Mycoplasma genitalium cell, in the journal Cell.
 The entire organism is modeled in terms of its molecular components, integrating all cellular processes into a single model.
 Using object oriented programming to model the interactions of 28 categories of molecules, including DNA, RNA, proteins, and metabolites, and running on a 128 computer Linux cluster, the simulation takes 10 hours for a single M. genitalium cell to divide once—about the same time the actual cell takes—and generates half a gigabyte of data.

 Research

-The discovery of Protein M, a new protein from M. genitalium, was announced in February 2014.
+The discovery of Protein M, a protein produced by M. genitalium, was announced in February 2014.
 The protein was identified during investigations on the origin of multiple myeloma, a B-cell hematologic neoplasm.
 To understand the long-term Mycoplasma infection, it was found that antibodies from multiple myeloma patients' blood were recognised by M. genitalium.
-The antibody reactivity was due to a protein never known before, and is chemically responsive to all types of human and nonhuman antibodies available.
+The antibody reactivity was due to a protein, designated Protein M, that is chemically responsive to all types of human and nonhuman antibodies available.
 The protein is about 50 kDa in size, and composed of 556 amino acids.